nju33/tirashi-observer-bot/README.md

 1. You can register a word to want to observe.
 2. You can list registered words.
+3. You can toggle the state of a registered word.
-3. You can delete a registered word.
+4. You can delete a registered word.
+5. You can receive a message when encountering registered words on tirashis.

 ## Directory Structure